freenas/freenas-docs/userguide/sharing.rst

 These VFS objects do not appear in the selection box:

 * **recycle:** moves deleted files to the recycle directory instead of deleting them.
-Controlled by :guilabel:`Export Recycle Bin`.
+Controlled by :guilabel:`Export Recycle Bin` in the :ref:`SMB share configuration`.

 * **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additional features. *shadow_copy2*
-  and associated *shadow:* parameters are automatically added to the :file:`smb4.conf` when a :guilabel:`Periodic Snapshot Task` is selected.
+  and its associated parameters are automatically added to the :file:`smb4.conf` when a :guilabel:`Periodic Snapshot Task` is selected.